johnpapa/shopping-for-codespaces/README.md

 1. Commit your changes and push them to the branch.
 1. Create a new Pull Request.
 1. Review, approve, and merge the pull request to the `main` branch.

+### Recap

+> Let's look back at what we were able to accomplish, all without having the local dev environment.
+You can edit files, create a new branch, and merge a PR all from **github.dev** in the browser.
+Then when you want to run your applicaiton, you can continue working on it in CodeSpaces.
+Here you can debug it and use tools like GitHub Copilot to help write the code your app needs, all from within the browser.